-The results of our Firm's monitoring and testing are reported to the Firm's management on a regular basis with a summary reported to them on an annual basis.
+The results of our Firm's monitoring and testing are reported to the Firm's management regularly with a summary reported to them annually.
 PwC Luxembourg has an Accountability Framework and supporting disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.